-Many of my readers contact me on a regular basis to tell me that one of the most significant obstacles they face in implementing Montessori or in taking the plunge is the overwhelming task of teaching all of the Montessori subjects in a single school year.
+Many contact me on a regular basis to tell me that one of the most significant obstacles they face in implementing Montessori.
+Or maybe in taking the plunge is the overwhelming task of teaching all of the Montessori subjects in a single school year.

 I completely understand what you’re saying!

-It can be extremely stressful, especially if you don’t know how to do it or if you are already doing it and are unsure if you are doing it correctly or not.
+It can be extremely stressful, especially if you don’t know how to do it.
+Or maybe if you are already doing it and are unsure if you are doing it correctly or not.

-It should come as no surprise that you can use ONE Montessori work for multiple subjects (and yes, you can thank me later for this).
+It should come as no surprise that you can use ONE Montessori work for multiple subjects (thank me later for this).

-Not only will this save you time in the planning process, but it will also save you shelf space in your Montessori environment shelves as well!
+This will this save you time in the planning process.
+And it will also save you shelf space in your Montessori environment shelves as well!

-In the comments section, please tell me what you know about this topic, what you’ve tried that worked, and anything that didn’t work, as well as any questions you have as we get started with this training.
+In the comments, tell me what you know about this topic, what you’ve tried that worked, and what didn’t work.
+Also send me any questions you have as we get started with this training.
 I’ll respond to everyone individually.

-Here is the activity that will solve so much of your overwhelm whe it comes to combining Montessori subjects for multiple uses!
+Here is the activity that will solve so much of your overwhelm when it comes to combining Montessori subjects for multiple uses!

 In this case, it will be Montessori Practical Life and Culture for your Montessori environment.

 As you watch or listen to this training, know that you will be able to get more information than what is included in this blog post.